The Cardiac – Oral Health Connection

 The mouth is the gateway to the digestive and respiratory systems, and it contains the oral cavity, including the teeth, gums, tongue, and other oral tissues.
 Poor oral health, particularly gum disease (periodontitis), can lead to inflammation in the oral cavity.
 The bacteria causing the inflammation can enter the bloodstream through the gums and travel to other parts of the body, including the arteries.

 When these bacteria reach the arteries, they may contribute to inflammation in the arterial walls.
 Inflammation in the arteries is believed to be a significant factor in the development and progression of atherosclerosis, which is the buildup of plaque in the arteries.
-Over time, this plaque buildup can narrow and harden the arteries, potentially leading to various cardiovascular conditions, such as coronary artery disease, heart attack, and stroke.
+Over time, this plaque buildup can narrow and harden the arteries, potentially leading to various cardiovascular conditions, such as coronary artery disease, heart attack, and stroke

 Can gum disease cause a heart attack?